 Laura grew up climbing trails and chasing fairies in the Appalachians of East Tennessee.
 She earned her BFA in Dance Performance from the University of Georgia where she ascended her first fabric and fell in love with moving in the air.
 While earning her degree, Laura was fortunate to study with Bala Sarasvati, Elsie Smith, Matt and Emily Kent, and Wendy Hesketh, among many others.
-After graduating, she co-created the Wing Project and traveled the Southeast performing, as well as worked with Go!
+After graduating, she co-created the Wing Project and traveled the Southeast performing, as well as choreographed and performed with Go!
 Contemporary Dance Works, Dragonfly Aerial Arts, and Circle Modern Dance.
-Laura is a graduate of the Frequent Flyers Professional Training Program and is excited to fly with the company!
+Laura is excited to fly with the company!

 Professional Company, Faculty, Kids Who Fly Coordinator

 Angela is a 1995 graduate of The Ohio University School of Dance.
 After receiving a BFA in performance and choreography, she traveled to Italy to continue her studies in dance.
 It was there that she experienced her first explorations with aerial movement.
 Upon returning she moved to Colorado to become a massage therapist and immerse herself in the dance community here in Boulder.
 After viewing a Frequent Flyer rehearsal in 1997, it was love at first sight.
 Angela has been dancing, performing, choreographing, and teaching with the company for 16 years.
 Currently, Angela also has her own after school dance program for kids called The Nederland Mountain Movers.

 Professional Company, Faculty